archbardinexile/BGCL/getting-started.md

 #### **Montanum**

-[Montanum](locations#montanum) to the west is characterised by its expansive mountain ranges.
-Affluent nations sit atop the earthmote [Atada](locations#atada), while the peninsula of [Porta Ignota](locations#porta-ignota) serves as an invaluable trade hub for intrepid explorers of the Miasma.
+[Montanum](locations#montanum), to the west, is characterised by its expansive mountain ranges.
+Though much of the region is obscured by the Miasma, the peninsula of [Porta Ignota](locations#porta-ignota) serves as an invaluable trade hub for intrepid explorers of the magical purple fog.

 #### **Discidium**